KonduitAI/konduit-serving/dev_docs/README.md

 *First*: The new module should have konduit-serving-pipeline as a dependency in order to use the API

-If building on some other module, include it also.
+If building on top of some other module, include it also.
 For example, `kondit-serving-deplearning4j` includes `konduit-serving-nd4j`.

 *Second*: If a new PipelineStep is to be added, all of the following are required:
 - Implement the new step, extending the PipelineStep interface
 - (Usually) Add a new PipelineStepRunner, for executing the type of step you have just created
 - (Usually) Add a new PipelineStepRunnerFactory, for creating your new PipelineStepRunner from your new PipelineStep interface
+- Add a `@JsonName(...)` annotation on the new PipelineStep
+- Add a `@CanRun(MyNewPipelineStep.class)` or `@CanRun({MyNewPipelineStep.class, SomeOtherPipelineStep.class})` annotation to the PipelineStepRunnerFactory
 - Assuming a PipelineStepRunner was added, add a `resources/META-INF/services/ai.konduit.serving.pipeline.api.step.PipelineStepRunnerFactory` file, containing the fully-qualified path of your new PipelineStepRunnerFactory
-- Add a JsonSubTypesMapping implementation in the module as discussed in JSON section above
-- Add a service loader file (JsonSubTypesMapping) as discussed in JSON section above

 See for example: konduit-serving-deeplearning4j

-*Third*: If a new Image or NDArray format is to be added, all of the following are required:
+*Third*: If a new Image or NDArray format is to be added (less common than new pipeline steps), all of the following are required:
 - Add a new class for holding the Image/NDArray (extending BaseNDArray/BaseImage should suffice)
 - Add NDArrayConverter / ImageConverter implementations to convert between different Image/NDArray formats (see for example NDArrayConverter in konduit-serving-nd4j)
     - For NDArray: the main (strictly required) one is conversion to/from SerializedNDArray - this is necessary for JSON